 The indictment of Roger Stone, the infamous Republican political operator with a decades-long relationship to Trump, brings the Russia investigation closer to the president and undermines his argument that there was “no collusion,” former prosecutors told VICE News.

-Democrats on the House Intelligence Committee zeroed in on language in the indictment surrounding unnamed person who directed “a senior Trump Campaign official to contact Stone about” future releases and damaging information WikiLeaks might have about Trump’s opponent, Hillary Clinton.
-Thereafter, Stone reported back to the campaign about potential future releases.
+Democrats on the House Intelligence Committee zeroed in on language in the indictment surrounding an unnamed person who directed “a senior Trump Campaign official to contact Stone about” future releases and damaging information WikiLeaks might have about Trump’s opponent, Hillary Clinton.

 The White House didn’t immediately return a request for comment.

 Swalwell noted that Trump has already been implicated by federal officials elsewhere in ordering his former fixer and attorney, Michael Cohen, to perform other secretive acts to benefit his campaign.

 Prosecutors working for the Southern District of New York have said Cohen made payments to women who claimed to have had affairs with Trump “in coordination with and at the direction of Individual-1” — Trump.
 And last week, the Wall Street Journal reported that Cohen rigged online polls for Trump, after which Cohen tweeted that Trump had directed him to do so.

 Swalwell's colleague, Chairman of the House Intelligence Committee Adam Schiff, meditated on the same detail.

 Four former federal prosecutors said the document appears to point toward Trump, but cautioned that the language could indicate another senior campaign official and that it remains too soon to say for certain.